50 of the best Netflix movies to stream right now

 The Maze Runner

 The Starvation Video games meets Lord of the Flies on this fast-paced and enjoyably moody teen thriller tailored from the bestselling novel by James Dashner.
-A teen arrives in an remoted neighborhood of kids, with no reminiscence of who he’s or the surface world… Watch on Netflix
+A teen arrives in an remoted group of kids, with no reminiscence of who he’s or the skin world… Watch on Netflix

 Aaron Paul leads this hotly anticipated spin-off movie from the beloved TV sequence, as we lastly discover out what occurred to Jesse Pinkman after his escape from captivity… Watch on Netflix